Email Spoofing Detection using Machine Learning: A Developer's Guide

 Next, you'll extract relevant features from the email data.
 This involves identifying the characteristics that will help the model distinguish between legitimate and spoofed emails.

 Feature engineering is crucial for model performance.
+Here's how some of these features are engineered:

 Now, it's time to choose a machine learning algorithm.
 Common choices include Random Forest, Support Vector Machines (SVM), and Naive Bayes.
 Split your data into training and testing sets.
 The training set is used to teach the model, while the testing set evaluates its performance.

 Train the model using the training data and then evaluate its performance on the testing data.
 This step helps you fine-tune the model and ensure it generalizes well to new, unseen emails.
-As Github explains, you can convert raw email content into numerical feature vectors using TF-IDF vectorization.

 With a trained machine learning model, you're better equipped to detect and prevent email spoofing.
 Next, we'll look at how to integrate your model into a real-world email system.